ai4os/ai4-docs/source/user/howto/tools/federated-server.rst

 Retrieve the configuration
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-Now that your fedserver is running, you need to do two things:
+Now that your fedserver is running, you need to do the following steps:

 1. **Find the endpoint where your server is deployed:**

    Once your FL server is running, go back to the Dashboard, find your deployment, click on :fa:`circle-info` ``Info`` and copy the URL of ``fedserver`` endpoint.

-2. **Find the secret of your deployment:**
+2. **In case you deployed it using the docker tag tokens, generate new secrets (if you need more that one) and distribute them to the clients:**

    AI4OS provides users with a token-based system that can be used for authenticating the clients prior to their incorporation into the federated training.